wiggle's blog

 I tried to help another person with mtkclient on Mac - they ended up buying a Thinkpad T470s for 50 euros (insane deal!) to use mtkclient's LiveDVD instead as we had too much trouble on Mac.
 I read about someone having a similar experience using Windows on Reddit.

-I use NixOS and didn't want to deal with installing mtkclient and rebuilding my configuration only for it to potentially not work (I tried the included shell.nix file), so I instead used their LiveDVD to access mtkclient.
+I originally used their LiveDVD to access mtkclient (I now use the NixOS package).
 The shortcuts on the home screen don't work, so I just ran the commands needed inside the /opt/mtkclient (I'm not 100% sure that is accurate, but wherever mtkclient is located) directory.
 I discovered that the files here were out of date, so in a terminal inside the directory, I ran:

 cd ..